fialhorenato/fialhorenato.github.io/_posts/2022-04-13-creating-slim-spring-boot-images.md

 But, how efficient is this?

-For example, in a regular spring boot application, it saved 200Mb of storage for every image generated, from `543.03 MB` to `349.98 MB`, assuming that you always have 10 versions of your application in your container registry, you can save `2GB` of storage space for each application!
+For example, in a regular spring boot application, it saved 200Mb of storage for every image generated, from `543.03` to `349.98`, assuming that you always have 10 versions of your application in your container registry, you can save **2** GB of storage space for each application!